Healthdirect Free Australian health advice you can count on.

 Text-based service

-If you have a speech or hearing impairment, you can use the 106 text-based service.
+If you have a speech or hearing impairment, you can use the 106 text-based national relay service.
+106 can only be used with a teletypewriter (TTY) or a device for the deaf.

 Other languages service

-If you can't speak English, you can call triple zero (000) and ask for Police, Fire or Ambulance.
+If you don't speak English, you can call triple zero (000) and ask for police, fire or ambulance.
 Stay on the line and they will organise a translator.

-• make sure the house/unit number is clearly visible when the ambulance arrives
+• make sure the house/unit number is clearly visible from the street

 • lock away pets